You are not logged in.

 sudo apt-get install fasttrack-archive-keyring

-Fasttrack requires backports also, so enable that:
+Fasttrack requires backports also, so enable that [edit updated bullseye -> bookworm]:

-echo "deb https://deb.debian.org/debian bullseye-backports main contrib non-free" | sudo tee /etc/apt/sources.list.d/debian-bullseye-backports.list
+echo "deb https://deb.debian.org/debian bookworm-backports main contrib non-free" | sudo tee /etc/apt/sources.list.d/debian-bookworm-backports.list

 Fastrack is two lines:

-echo "deb https://fasttrack.debian.net/debian-fasttrack/ bullseye-fasttrack main contrib non-free" | sudo tee /etc/apt/sources.list.d/debian-bullseye-fasttrack.list
+echo "deb https://fasttrack.debian.net/debian-fasttrack/ bookworm-fasttrack main contrib non-free" | sudo tee /etc/apt/sources.list.d/debian-bookworm-fasttrack.list

 Note the -a to append below.

-echo "deb https://fasttrack.debian.net/debian-fasttrack/ bullseye-backports-staging main contrib non-free" | sudo tee -a /etc/apt/sources.list.d/debian-bullseye-fasttrack.list
+echo "deb https://fasttrack.debian.net/debian-fasttrack/ bookworm-backports-staging main contrib non-free" | sudo tee -a /etc/apt/sources.list.d/debian-bookworm-fasttrack.list

 Our sources have now changed, so: